-Explore historical locations such as the dungeons and execution spots in the Tower of London, marvel at Henry VIII’s Great Hall at Hampton Court Palace, fand find out how turnips helped to take over the world as you study modules from our British history selection.
+Explore historical locations such as the dungeons and execution spots in the Tower of London, and marvel at Henry VIII’s Great Hall at Hampton Court Palace, as you study modules from our British history selection.

 - 3: HIST437F - Reformation to Revolution

 - 3: HIST437G - Empire to Entropy

 - 3: HIST378A - History Study Tour A